dailing/DeepDRPlus/README.md

 * e: censored or not, True for not censored(event observed), False for censored(no event observed)

 ## Train and Testing
+### Pretrain the network using Moco-V2
+We adopted the implementation of Moco-V2 from [MoCo-v2](https://github.com/facebookresearch/moco-v2) for pre-training.
+To pre-train the network, enter the `MoCo-v2` directory and run the following command:
+`python main_moco.py`.
+Optionally, you may need to change configuration parameters stored in `config.py`.
+The trained model will be saved in `MoCo-v2/models/resnet50_bs32_queue16384_wd0.0001_t0.2_cos)` directory.
+We choose the model with the least eval loss as the pretrained model.

+### Training the prediction model
 For easy use of the code, we provided a simple command-line tool in `train.py`.

 All options are listed in the help documents.
 Refer to `trainer.py` for more details.
 The following instructions can be used to train models: